-As with any regression phase, the best thing to do when you encounter these problems is to cope as best you can.
+As with any regression or phase, the best thing to do when you encounter these problems is to cope as best you can.
 Work hard to stay consistent, and try to remind yourself that it won’t last forever. 🙂 Keep in mind, too, that you don’t want your toddler to form any bad habits while you’re working on getting through the 2 year sleep regression, so let that guide your decisions about how you’re going to cope.
 As Nicole always says, “You don’t want to make or continue long-term habits for a short-term phase.”

 Finally, if you’re doing your best to cope with your 2 year old’s terrible sleep but are finding yourself at the end of your rope, consider contacting us.
 We have the products and services you need to get your 2 year old sleeping well again.